ruz048/TapWeight/README.md

 ## Molecule Property Prediction

-The code is based on the Imagemol repo (https://github.com/HongxinXiang/ImageMol).
+The code is based on the Imagemol [repo](https://github.com/HongxinXiang/ImageMol).
 To run the scripts, please follow instructions in processing data in Imagemol and put data path into the script.

 To run the TapWeight framework, use the reweight_cls.sh script for classification tasks and reweight_reg.sh for regression tasks.